lkodinsson/MARS/Fantasy/Spells.md

 When cast on creatures in combat, the active adrenaline in their body makes the sleep last for only 1 minute (10 rounds).
 Additionally, every round they get a chance to resist and wake from the sleep at the start of their turn (except for their first turn while asleep).
 Dealing damage to these creatures will automatically wake them.

-This spell's focus cost and difficulty increases by 2 for each additional creature you target.
+This spell's focus cost increases by 1 and difficulty increases by 2 for each additional creature you target.

 ***Graze:*** Lasts for half the duration, and can only target a single creature or object.